 The Average Cost To Replace a TPMS Sensor Is $205-$250, Depending on if You Go to Discount Tire or DIY.

 This price range is based on national averages for all vehicles and does not factor in taxes, fees, or your particular make and model.
 Related repairs or maintenance, such as a TPMS control module replacement or TPMS reset may also be needed.
-For a more accurate estimate based on your make, model, and location, use the RepairPal Fair Price Estimator.
+For a more accurate estimate based on your make, model, and location, check out the FIXD Sensor and free app!

 Cost at Discount Tire: $205-$250